-Part 4 - Effective approaches to preventative education
+Part 4 - Effective approaches to preventive education

-The research and theory reviewed above suggest the value of developing strategies that reduce the risk of children and young people engaging with dangerous challenges and hoax challenges but demonstrate that doing this effectively may mean recognising their appeal to young people and giving them more effective tools and support to navigate risk.
-This section draws upon the existing research on effective risk prevention education and strategies across a range of risky behaviours and distils key learning about effective approaches that we might draw on to respond to dangerous challenges.
+The research and theory reviewed above suggests the value of developing strategies that reduce the risk of children and young people engaging with dangerous challenges and hoax challenges but demonstrates that doing this effectively may mean recognizing their appeal to young people and giving them more effective tools and support to navigate risk.
+This section draws upon the existing research on effective risk prevention education and strategies across a range of risky behaviors and distils key learning about effective approaches that we might draw on to respond to dangerous challenges.